What To Do After Sexual Misconduct Occurs:

 First and Foremost

-Go to a safe place, with safe people (e.g., best friend's room, RA's or ADRL's room, Campus "safe room").
+Go to a safe place, with safe people (e.g., best friend's room, RA's or ADRL's, campus "safe room").
 If you have been sexually assaulted, do not change clothes, bathe, shower, douche, urinate, defecate, or brush your teeth.
 It's understandable you may want to cleanse yourself, but first, think about reporting the assault.

-Talk with someone you trust; talking will help you begin healing, and let people in your life know how to help you.
-A friend or trained professional (e.g., RA, Student Affairs staff member on call, Counselor) may be able to help you sort through your thoughts about reporting to the authorities.
+Talk with someone you trust; talking will help you begin healing, and let others know how to help.
+A friend, RA, Student Affairs staff member on call, Counselor, etc., may be able to help you sort through your options for support and reporting.
+Be aware most College employees are required to report the assault (see full policy).

-The following flow chart outlines the three paths you may follow in seeking counseling and medical support, pursuing College conduct sanctions against a student, and/or reporting the incident to the police.
-None of the paths is mutually exclusive; you may pursue any or all forms of recourse.
+The following flow chart outlines the three paths you may follow in seeking counseling and medical support, informing the College and/or pursuing College conduct charges against a student, and/or reporting the incident to the police.
+None of the paths are mutually exclusive; you may pursue any or all forms of recourse.

 I. Obtaining Support